panlm/panlm.github.io/docs/EKS/operation/monitor/POC-prometheus-ha-architect-with-thanos.md

 - go this dashboard `Kubernetes / Networking / Namespace (Pods)`
 ![[../../../git-attachment/POC-prometheus-ha-architect-with-thanos-png-3.png]]
 - we have history data, but no latest 2 hour metrics
-- go to query deployment to add thanos sidercar svc (`xxx-kub-thanos-external`) to endpoint list with port `10901`
+- go to query deployment to add thanos sidecar svc (`xxx-kub-thanos-external`) to endpoint list with port `10901`
 - query again from grafana, we will get full metrics